 The perfect combination

-In Aida González's life, the figure of Safe Cruz has always been important, both in the work sphere, as they have been fighting together for years for their common project, and in the personal sphere.
+In Aida González's life, the figure of Safe Cruz has always been important, both in the work environment, as they have been fighting together for years for their common project, as well as in the personal one.
 She defines their relationship as a "symbiosis" and a "perfect rapport", where nothing would be understood if one of them were missing.
-"Safe gives me everything I lack.
+"Safe brings me everything I lack.
 He is stubborn and never throws in the towel.
 Sometimes there are difficult moments, it's hard for me and I rethink things, but he's there to make sure that doesn't happen," he says.

 Both have experienced hard times in their work, from their beginnings in Argüelles in 2013, but also many others full of happiness.
 When talking about her life, Aida González describes it as an accumulation of emotions and sensations, of moments at the top and moments at the bottom.
 "We have always known how to make the most of all the bad moments, squeeze the most out of them and turn them around".